 Rationing during both World wars caused many hardships, particularly on remote islands like Coll where even during peacetime many items, regarded as necessities by people living on the mainland, are often in short supply.
 Luxury items like cigarettes became almost impossible to obtain except at exorbitant prices on the black market.
 The wreck of a huge ship crammed full of a varied general cargo of NAAFI stores, including millions of cigarettes, was like a gift from heaven and the islanders on Coll certainly took advantage of their windfall when the Nevada was wrecked there on 17th July, 1942.

 Over the next few weeks the combined efforts of the salvage teams and the islanders, and indeed some of the RAF crewmen stationed on the island, to salvage the cargo, either legally or illegally, have become a legend on the island.
 The Nevada herself, when examined by the salvage team was found to be afloat at the stern but with her two forward holds partially flooded.
-At first it was hoped that she might be pulled off after offloading some of the cargo from her forward holds but, on 22nd July, the weather deteriorated and over the next couple of days she pounded on the rocks further damaging her hull and she settled by the stern.
+Initially it was hoped that she might be pulled off after offloading some of the cargo from her forward holds but, on 22nd July, the weather deteriorated and over the next couple of days she pounded on the rocks further damaging her hull and she settled by the stern.
 The ship was written off as a total loss and the salvage competition began.
 By day the official salvors worked to load the supplies onto small coasters but by night the locals swooped down to help supplement the meagre supplies available on the island due to the shortages of the war.
 Despite the activities of the islanders, which never reached the legendary heights of their neighbours on Eriskay on the wreck of the SS Politician, thousands of tons of supplies were saved from the sunken cargo ship over the next few weeks before she was abandoned.

-The wreck of the Nevada lies close to the shore almost parallel to the north side of Rubha Mor in position 56°41.434’N, 006°29.579’W (GPS).
+The wreck of the Nevada II lies close to the shore almost parallel to the north side of Rubha Mor in position 56°41.434’N, 006°29.579’W (GPS).
 The remains of her bow are in the shallows close to the surface among the rocks and deep kelp.
 The ship, which is very broken due to subsequent heavy salvage, tumbles down the underwater rocky slope and cliff reaching a depth of around 16 metres on the white coral/shingle seabed at the stern.
 Here the remains of her stern steering gear rise dramatically above the seabed reaching 10 metres towards the surface.
 Her intact boilers are the largest recognisable feature but there are still huge amounts of wreckage to explore.
 Much of her cargo, including vehicle parts, corrugated asbestos sheeting and drums of cement can be seen scattered among the wreckage and half buried in the shingle.

 Nevada slideshow